bitol-io/tsc/rfcs/0007-data-quality.md

 - The predefined types should be based on Soda's proposal of [Data contract check reference](https://docs.soda.io/soda/data-contracts-checks.html)

-__Text__
+### Text

-A human-readable text that describe the quality of the data.
+A human-readable text that describes the quality of the data.
 Later in the development process, these might be translated into an executable check (such as `sql`), or checked through an AI engine.

 ```yaml
 quality: